-Our economic newsletter projects the impact these Fed rate cuts could have on bond yields and mortgage rates.
+On a related note, our new economic newsletter projects the impact these projected Fed rate cuts could have on future bond yields and mortgage rates.

 The 19 Federal Open Market Committee ("FOMC") participants also projected PCE inflation to be 2.3% at yearend 2024 and for 2024 US GDP to grow 2.0%.
 The inflation projection was 30 basis points (equal to 0.3 percentage points) lower than what was shown in the June 2024 Summary of Economic Projections (the "SEP").